 The exchange of Competitive Sensitive Information between competitors may also result in breach of competition law and should therefore be avoided as much as possible.
-The exchange of Competitive Sensitive Information between competitors should only occur in the case of formal negotiations, duly validated and in the form approved by the Legal Department.
+The exchange of Competitive Sensitive Information between competitors should only occur in the case of formal negotiations, duly validated and in the form approved by the Legal Department and Audit, Risks and Compliance area.